ConnectPre-built tools

 As an example, the following API call will return the structure of the List Commits action for Gitlab:

-The response will contain the component’s structure, including its (human-understandable) name, version, and most importantly, the configuration options that the component accepts (also known as props or “properties”).
+The response will contain the component’s structure, including its user-friendly name, version, and most importantly, the configuration options the component accepts (also known as props or “properties”).
 Here’s an example of the response for the component in the example above:

 {